anthillape/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
-They are heavily geared towards frontend dev on macOS with neovim.
+They are heavily geared towards frontend dev on macOS.
 Use them at your own peril!

 ### Installation